Synthetixio/synthetix-v3/protocol/oracle-manager/README.md

 The oracle manager is a stateless system which allows price data from multiple sources to be combined using a variety of strategies and reverts to be triggered (i.e. "circuit breaking") under various conditions.

-The system consists of nodes which can registered by anyone using the `registerNode()` function.
+The system consists of nodes which can be registered by anyone using the `registerNode()` function.
 This returns a `bytes32` identifier for the node, determined by the parameters passed to the function:

 - `uint256 nodeType` - The ID corresponding to the desired the node type.
 (See below for a comprehensive list.)
 - `bytes parameters` - The parameter data for the selected node type.
 (This can be generated using `abi.encode()`.)